aifaiz/ipay88-woocommerce/README.md

 AiCS Businesses is a Malaysian based web developer resides in Kuala Lumpur
 ---
 forks and suggestions are appreciated!, feel free to create issues if you found bug

+This plugin created just to help online entrepreneurs using wordpress out there to enable ipay88 to their site.
+This plugin is created on `13 April 2016` By [https://github.com/aifaiz/] (AiFAiZ).
+We hardly find people do this and it is hard to google.
+Hope this help!